jiricrispeyn/ngbp-sass/tools.md

 you first start with `ngBoilerplate` you have to tell NPM to install the packages; this is covered in detail in the [main README](README.md).
-Some of the required packages are Grunt build tasks (see below), while others are command-line tools either we (or the build system) need, like Karma, Grunt, and Bower.
+Some of the required packages are Grunt build tasks (see below), while others are command-line tools either we (or the build system) need, like Grunt, and Bower.

 Don't worry about knowing Node.js in order to use `ngBoilerplate`; Grunt is